Dubai Airport Freezone Authority Announces New Partnership with Liaoning Chamber of Commerce UAE

 Memorandum of Understanding to focus on expanding bilateral trade and investment opportunities between UAE and Northeastern Chinese Province

-The MoU was signed by Nasser Al Madani, Assistant Director General at DAFZA and Yewei Fan, President of Liaoning Chamber of Commerce UAE at a signing ceremony held in the Freezone.
+The MoU was signed by Nasser Al Madani, Assistant Director General at DAFZ and Yewei Fan, President of Liaoning Chamber of Commerce UAE at a signing ceremony held in the Freezone.

 Two-way trade between the UAE and China crossed $35 billion last year.
-As such China and the Asian market in general continues to be major focus areas for DAFZA and the UAE.
-17% of the number of companies at DAFZA are from Asia, as reported in the 2017 results.
+As such China and the Asian market in general continues to be major focus areas for DAFZ and the UAE.
+17% of the number of companies at DAFZ are from Asia, as reported in the 2017 results.